Why Colombian coffee is the best

 Coffee from Colombia comes from an area called the Triángulo del Café (the coffee triangle) or Eje Cafetero (coffee axis).
 Comprising four main growing departments, Caldas, Quindío, Risaralda and Tolima, the axis covers around 348,700 acres and is recognised by UNESCO as a World Heritage Site.

 One of the best things about Colombian coffee and why so many love the Colombian coffee market is that it offers such a wide range of flavours.
 For example, central Colombian coffee regions generally produce coffee that is heavy bodied with rich flavours and good acidity.
-More mountainous areas in the east produce comparatively heavier, more intense flavoured yet less acidic beans.
+More mountainous areas in the east produce comparatively heavier, more intense flavoured coffee yet less acidic beans

 Why is Colombian coffee so good?